Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand pre-contract searches and enquiries in freehold real estate practice from a practical and client-focused standpoint.
-In revision, pay particular attention to:
+For SQE2, you are required to understand pre-contract searches and enquiries in freehold real estate practice from a practical and client-focused standpoint, with a focus on the following syllabus points:

-• practical approaches to resolving issues surfaced prior to contract exchange.
+- practical approaches to resolving issues surfaced prior to contract exchange, including indemnity insurance and withdrawal.

 Test Your Knowledge